New Faces Prepare Students to Tackle Big Problems

 The small class sizes also mean more opportunities to engage students in research.
 Sprint, who is particularly interested in wearable computing and technology applications for health care, is working with a student researcher to explore how health data collected through wearable sensors can be used to improve treatment outcomes for patients undergoing rehabilitation.

-Schroeder, who completed his postdoctoral research at the University of Minnesota Duluth, teaches courses in areas such as data visualization and abstract algorithms and data structures.
-His research focuses on solving visualization problems facing scientists who work with complex datasets.
-Currently, he is researching ways to efficiently compute how people perceive colors.
+Schroeder, who completed her postdoctoral research at the University of Minnesota Duluth, teaches courses in areas such as data visualization and abstract algorithms and data structures.
+Her research focuses on solving visualization problems facing scientists who work with complex datasets.
+Currently, she is researching ways to efficiently compute how people perceive colors.

 “The way that you tell computers what to display is completely different than how we humans perceive it,” he said.
 “The whole goal is to match what people perceive with what the computer does.”